CAHollenbeck/ghc_inlining_research/PROBLEM_NOTES/README.txt

 **** I tried this on GHC 9.8.2 and the issue WAS NOT THERE.
 It seems it was fixed in the last ~4 years.
 Regardless, the files to read the inlining binaries for GHC 9.8.2 are in PROBLEM_NOTES/NEWER_GHC_FILES.
+All of my changes are marked with "-- uoe N1/N2" where N1 is this comment number and N2 is the number of total comments.

-To build on that version of GHC, they just need to be copied over, add GNNUtils to the Exposed Modules, and build with hadrian.
+To build on that version of GHC, the files just need to be copied over, add GNNUtils to the Exposed Modules, and build with hadrian.